aditya059/MTP_Code/README.md

         The final result (indices of k nearest neighbor in DB) is present in "TopK.txt" file

-## To run Modified Zhu's Design (Modification of Zhu's Work) [Modification: Query modified such that beta_q is not common, i.e., beta_q is not multiplied with R_q of query]
+## To run Modified Zhu's Design [Modification: Query modified such that beta_q is not common, i.e., beta_q is not multiplied with R_q of query but multipled with everything else in query]
-    1. $ cd MTP_CODE
+    1. $ cd MTP_Code
     2. $ cd Modified_Zhus_Paper
     3. Run the following commands in this order:
         i.
 To generate random (synthetic) Database